TheLester/mytaskmanager/README.md

 ====
 ![icon][app_icon]

-Open source application for managing running apps.Works on Android 4.0 and above (Also supports Android M).
+Task Manager is  an open sourced application for managing running apps.Works on Android 4.0 and above (Also supports Android M).

 ![About TaskManager][app_gif]